 To accommodate adequate shoreline views comparable to adjacent existing residences, the Shoreline Administrator may reduce the standard shoreline buffer for a new single-family residence consistent with the following criteria:

-The proposed residence must be located in the Shoreline Residential shoreline environment designation and within 150 feet of an adjacent legally established single-family residential primary structure that encroaches on the shoreline buffer.
+The proposed residence must be located within 150 feet of an adjacent legally established single-family residential primary structure that encroaches on the shoreline buffer.
 Accessory structures such as sheds or garages shall not be used to determine a common line shoreline buffer.

 For the purpose of this reduction, the nearest corners of the foundations of the adjacent residences are those closest to the side-yard property line of the proposed residence.